 Some groups are pretty convinced that they have everything correct, and if I want the other groups to have a little more time, I ask them to use the blank cards to try to make more examples for each category that are NOT found on any of the other cards.
 This asks them to really apply what they know and to work together to do so.

-After my groups have their categories, we do a gallery walk where they travel as a team to check out the other groups and have some math discussions about what they see.
+After my groups have their categories, we do a gallery walk.
+Students travel as a team to check out the other groups and have some math discussions about what they see.
 They look for similarities and differences and work to use that specific math vocabulary as they explain their thinking.